-Search camping jobs, holiday park jobs, caravan park and campsite jobs in Europe.
+Search camping jobs, holiday park jobs, caravan park and campsite jobs in Europe and worldwide for 2015 & 2016.
 Whether you have just completed university, taking a gap year or are just looking for employment overseas by yourself or as a couple, working at a campsite in Europe or overseas offers something for everyone both young and old.
 While the words working and holiday don't really go together, yet this type of experience can be extremely rewarding for all involved.
 There are many different countries where you can apply to work at a campsite, primarily around Western Europe in the France, Germany, Holland, Italy, Spain, Switzerland and the UK.

 Throughout Western Europe resorts or campsites as they are known offer a range of different facilities for travellers from a humble tent to a top of the line mobile home fully equipped with all modern conveniences.
 On site there are often a range of different companies offering stays onsite along with the campsite providing its own accommodation.
 Therefore there is usually a wide variety of people working onsite and staying onsite throughout the season.

 Campsite sizes can range from small to large with the number of allotments ranging anywhere from 200 to 1500 plus.
 Therefore the team size depends on the site, nevertheless being part of this team opens workers eyes to a wide range of people and cultures.
 Positions range from Campsite couriers organising accommodations for visitors to entertainment couriers organising day and nighttime activities for children, teenagers and adults.
 The range of positions available mean that there truly is a position for everyone and stays onsite can range from 3 weeks for montage and de-montage to 1-5 months for couriers.

 The working season as it is called can begin at different times throughout April as the campsite begins to get ready for the first visitors.
 The location of the campsite, popularity and size determines the opening times and closing times throughout the year.